anaarezo/anaarezo/README.md

 I like investigating new ways to leverage software and technology development to increase the inclusion of people in the virtual world transmitting knowledge and information through the accessible web.

-I have been front-end developer for 9 years exploring the information technology area and daily looking for new challenges.
-I am responsible for the development of online stores with 6 years of experience working in e-commerces of various segments and customers.
+I have worked with e-commerce for over 6 years and during my trajectory I have followed different user behaviors, user experience improvements, and strategies on how to make it increasingly friendly.
+Thus, being able to positively reach the final consumer/user.

+I have been a Front End developer for over 10 years, the experience allowed me during these years to cross several obstacles, learning in the development area, working with technology in financial institutions and e-commerce, working in different segments and customers.
+I'm constantly exploring the area of information technology and always looking for new challenges, updating and studying, to increasingly improve myself and achieve my career goals.

 ### Bio: <a href="https://github.com/anaarezo"><img align="left" width="150" src="https://user-images.githubusercontent.com/13490305/155627380-12548d81-8999-4b5a-982f-772b85313048.png"></a>
 - 👩🏻‍💻 Software Engineer
 - 🏢 I'm currently working at **Profound**
 - 🌱 Exploring **Flutter** and **Dart**
 - 💬 Ping me about **Accessibility**, **E-commerce**, **React**, **React Native**, **Development**
-- 💟 Encourage women who are working in technology!!!
+- 💟 Encourage women who work in technology!!!

 <br /><br />
 ![Stats](https://github-readme-stats.vercel.app/api?username=anaarezo&count_private=true&show_icons=true&theme=dracula)